 here is an example of the aligned objectives visualization where three different teams are working on their joint company goal – improving brand reputation:

-👉 weekdone offers a free 14 day trial for all teams, you can get started without yet committing to anything.
+👉 weekdone is free up to 3 people, you can get started without yet committing to anything.

 okr software is the perfect solution to the challenges presented by okr spreadsheets. now the question is how to find the best okr tool.